aanol-basnet/decibel/README.md

 Make sure ffmpeg is installed and on your PATH.
 Test with `ffmpeg -version`.

 **Songs not sorting by track number on my phone?**
-Make sure you downloaded the full album using the "Download All" button — this passes the correct track numbers to each file's metadata.
+Use the "Download All" button on an album page — this ensures correct track numbers are written to every file's metadata.

+**Windows: "system cannot find the file specified"?**
+Make sure you're running `python app.py` from inside the virtual environment (`source venv/Scripts/activate` in Git Bash, or `venv\Scripts\activate` in PowerShell).

+**YouTube Music auth not working?**
+Re-run `ytmusicapi browser` and paste fresh headers — your previous headers may have expired.